Patterson Pedestrian Accident Lawyer

 The first thing you must do is to make sure you are okay.
 If you have been injured, call 911 immediately and seek medical attention.
 Next, try to document everything if you can.
 That includes getting contact and insurance information from the driver, taking pictures of your injuries, and gathering witness statements.
 Take notes of any crosswalks, stop signs, or traffic signals in case the driver tries to put the blame on you.

-Sometimes your injury may not be apparent until hours or days after the accident, so go see a doctor immediately, even if you don't think you are injured.
-Waiting to receive medical care can affect your compensation if you end up pursuing an injury claim.
+Sometimes your injury may not be apparent until hours or days after the accident, so see a doctor immediately, even if you don't think you are injured.
+Waiting for medical care can affect your compensation if you pursue an injury claim.
 The insurance company will say that your injury must not have been that serious since you waited for treatment.Pedestrian Hit and Run Cases

-If you or a witness were able to get the make, model, or license plate number of the vehicle, that would help in terms of catching a hit-and-run driver.
+If you or a witness could get the make, model, or license plate number of the vehicle, that would help in catching a hit-and-run driver.
 However, in these situations, it's essential to know that even if the driver flees the scene and nobody sees the vehicle's license plate number, the injured party can still seek compensation for their injuries.
 When this happens, your medical insurance will cover any medical expenses, and you can still file a claim with your insurance company if you have uninsured motorist (UIM) coverage.Partial Fault in a Pedestrian Accident

 California is a pure comparative negligence state.
-That means if you were partially at fault, then your compensation may be reduced.
+That means your compensation may be reduced if you were partially at fault.
 For example, if the value of your settlement is $100,000, but you are found to be 25 percent at fault in the accident, you would only receive $75,000.
 You can avoid false attribution in an accident by documenting everything.Pedestrian Laws in California

-By law, motorists must watch for pedestrians on the road and exercise due care to avoid hitting them.
+By law, motorists must watch for pedestrians and exercise due care to avoid hitting them.
 When drivers fail to do that, they can cause severe crashes.
-According to California Vehicle Code, a motorist must abide by specific laws regarding pedestrians, and they include the following:
+According to California Vehicle Code, a motorist must abide by specific laws regarding pedestrians, and include the following:

 - Yield to someone crossing the street inside a crosswalk or within any unmarked crosswalk at an intersection.